 What is the Ontario By Bike Industry Partnership?
 Working in collaboration with industry partners, this Ontario-wide initiative will facilitate destination development and promotion of Ontario's growing cycle tourism product.
 Our goal is to make Ontario a top cycle tourism destination in North America.

 Who are we?
 The Ontario By Bike Industry Partnership (OBBIP) is a project led by Transportation Options.
 Transportation Options was established in 1992, we are a dynamic non profit organization dedicated to fostering sustainable mobility and tourism solutions across Ontario.
-We have a proven track record of successful projects and award winning programs focused on further developing cycle tourism across the province, including: Bike Train Initiative (www.biketrain.ca), Ontario By Bike Network (www.ontariobybike.ca), and both the 2013 and 2009 Ontario Cycle Tourism Forums.
+We have a proven track record of successful projects and award winning programs focused on further developing cycle tourism across the province, including: Bike Train Initiative (www.biketrain.ca), Ontario By Bike Network (www.ontariobybike.ca), and the 2016, 2013 and 2009 cycle tourism conferences.

 Through these projects we have developed a strong network of industry partners that spans four tiers of government, municipal, regional, provincial and federal representatives.
 Our tourism partners come from a range of backgrounds including: Ontario's Regional Tourism Organizations (RTO's), Destination Marketing Organizations, Chambers of Commerce, Economic Development Offices and all passenger rail providers.

 What are we going to do?
 The OBBIP will coordinate activities to meet the following objectives: